GabrielGhe/GabrielGhe.github.io/_posts/2016-10-04-heap-datastructure.md

 layout: post
 title: "Heap Data Structure"
 description: "
 You're a doctor at a hospital's ER and you have many patients to see.
 There are too many patients to see, so you decide to make a queue program.
-The patients put in their names in the program and they get added to the end of the queue.
+The patients put their name in the program and they get added to the end of the queue.

 <br /><br />